 Clinical placement

-Clinical practice is a great way to learn about things that you are going to have to do as a junior doctor, so it is important to make the most of your time on the wards.
+Clinical practice is a great way to learn about things that you are going to have to do as a resident doctor, so it is important to make the most of your time on the wards.

 Location: UK